anushkavarma/Excel/README.md

 ### Cleaning Data
 For a dataset about presidents, I cleaned the data to **remove duplicates**, using **Upper** and **Proper** to fix capitalized names, **Find and Replace** to correct issues in party names, **Trim** to remove unnecessary spaces, and changed **date formats** to standardize all date formats.

-# Project 2
+# Full Project 1
 The goal of this project was to take data, clean it, and create an interactive dashboard using that data.
 The dataset contained bike sales customer data.
+For this project, I included a log of the steps I took in the Excel file.

 ### Cleaning the data
 I **removed duplicates**, used **find and replace** to clarify data such as marital status and gender to change letters including M, S, and F into Married, Single, Male, and Female.